General introduction to Digital Humanities

 Registration: please write to lea.saint-raymond@ens.psl.eu

-Office: Observatoire des Humanités numériques de l'ENS-PSL: office BC211, by appointment (lea.saint-raymond@ens.psl.eu)
+Office: Observatoire des Humanités numériques de l'ENS-PSL: office BC211, on Monday afternoon and Tuesday morning (lea.saint-raymond@ens.psl.eu)